Megamemnon/trs-lisp/README.md

 ### Primitives
 The following procedures are provided in order to facilitate implentation of other procedures via macros:
+- ansi - print ansi escape sequence
-- ansi-reset - prints ansi reset code
+- ansi - reset - prints ansi reset code
-- ansi-home
+- ansi - home
-- ansi-clear
+- ansi - clear
-- ansi-fg - accepts one numeric argument X and prints ansi code for color X
+- ansi - fg - accepts one numeric argument X and prints ansi code for color X
-- ansi-up
+- ansi - up
-- ansi-dn
+- ansi - dn
-- ansi-rt
+- ansi - rt
-- ansi-lt
+- ansi - lt
-- ansi-col
+- ansi - col
-- ansi-pos
+- ansi - pos
-- ansi-prev
+- ansi - prev
-- ansi-next
+- ansi - next
 - exit - exits with no error
 - noop - do nothing
+- pint - print integer version of floating point argument
 - strcmp - returns the result of a C strcmp of two arguments
 - type - returns the type of its first argument as a string